Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

 In SPS, the IMF determines the relative weights that are assigned to the different parts of the isochrones.
 This implies that if a broad-band colour is dominated by a single phase of stellar evolution, then the IMF has little to not impact to it.
 However, if a broad-band colour is determined by a mixture of different evolutionary phases, then the IMF will down-weight or up-weight a specific phase, leading to IMF-sensitive changes in the broad-band colours.
-Typical colour changes induced by the IMF are of the order of 0.1 mag in the near-IR at intermediate ages (see figure 7 in \citealt{Conroy2009}).
-In addition to colours, the rate of luminosity evolution of a galaxy is also sensitive to IMF, being strongly related to the logarithmic slope of the IMF (see figure 8 in \citealt{Conroy2009}).
+Typical colour changes induced by the IMF are of the order of 0.1 mag in the near-IR at intermediate ages (see Fig. 7 in \citealt{Conroy2009}).
+In addition to colours, the rate of luminosity evolution of a galaxy is also sensitive to IMF, being strongly related to the logarithmic slope of the IMF (see Fig. 8 in \citealt{Conroy2009}).
 Therefore, different IMFs can induce different predicted colours and mass-to-light ratios, which, in turn, lead to different predictions for physical properties of galaxies if a wrong IMF is assumed in the analysis.

 \textsc{Prospector-}$\beta$ models the stellar populations with a Chabrier IMF \citep{Chabrier2003}.
-We therefore evaluate the impact of the IMF on the mean redshift of the tomographic bins by generating samples of galaxy properties and apparent magnitudes with two other kinds of IMF, a Salpeter \citep{Salpeter1955} and a Kroupa IMF \citep{Kroupa2001}, both implemented in \textsc{FSPS}.
-We label these two samples as `Salpeter IMF' and `Kroupa IMF', respectively.
+We therefore evaluated the impact of the IMF on the mean redshift of the tomographic bins by generating samples of galaxy properties and apparent magnitudes with two other kinds of IMF, a Salpeter \citep{Salpeter1955} and a Kroupa IMF \citep{Kroupa2001}, both implemented in \textsc{FSPS}.
+We labelled these two samples as `Salpeter IMF' and `Kroupa IMF', respectively.